 Every now and again I do go back into corporate life to top up the bank account.
 In a lot of ways, it is nice having a regular income and a bit of a normal routine.
 But ultimately I don’t want to spend my days working for someone else.
 I like the freedom that freelance life gives me.
 Even if the money train is more of a financial roller coaster.

 Travelling!
 There’s a lot of time getting to and from places.
+In 2019 alone I’ve spent 8 days in airports, on planes and in transit to get to destinations for assignments.
+My time during this travel isn’t paid for.
+Not a single cent.
 Press/Fam trips are also out of the budget when it comes to getting paid.
-These trips really are a passion project.
-Mentoring other bloggers.
-Oh, the list does go on.
+At the best I’ll be reimbursed for a visa fee.
+These trips really are a passion project

 I didn’t really want to talk about money

 I’m usually a fairly open person and don’t mind talking about most things.
 One reason I didn’t want to talk about money was that it’s really no one else’s business.
 When most people ask me about money and the blog it’s a rather judgemental question.
-As if there’s no way that I could ever get paid for this work.
+As if there’s no way that I could ever get paid for this and that being a travel blogger really isn’t work.
 And then I find myself explaining, like when I get asked when I’m having babies (you can read my very honest answer here) that I’m having to justify what it is that I do.
 Which to me is really odd, as I’d never ask another person how they make their money.
 Unless it’s a MLM scam and in that case, I’m most likely going to mock you.

 Maybe now that you know what it is that I do and you want to work with me?
 Pop over to this page – Work with Us – read the information and fill in the form.
 I’ll be in contact with you within 48 hours.